moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

 - Start the container

 - If you are not in detached mode:
-    - Attach to the container, using logs=1 (to have STDOUT and STDERR from the container's start) and stream=1
+    - Attach to the container, using logs=1 (to have stdout and stderr from the container's start) and stream=1

-- If in detached mode or only STDIN is attached:
+- If in detached mode or only stdin is attached:
     - Display the container's id

 ## 3.2 Hijacking

-In this version of the API, /attach, uses hijacking to transport STDIN, STDOUT and STDERR on the same socket.
+In this version of the API, /attach, uses hijacking to transport stdin, stdout and stderr on the same socket.
 This might change in the future.

 ## 3.3 CORS Requests